nfdi4objects/n4o-graph-apis/README.md

 ### Cypher

 The Cypher backend is optional.
 When using Neo4j (or compatible) make sure the database is read-only because this application only applies a simple filter to detect Cypher write queries!

+### Tools

+Configuration key `tools` can be used to add web applications either as simple links or made available at an URL path via HTTP Proxy.
+Each tool requires

+- a `name` and a `description`
+- either an `url` with an external link, or both an URL `path` and a `backend` URL to pass queries to

 ## Usage